gautsi/gentrySeattle/docs/source/intro.rst

 Introduction
 ============

 This project provides tools to analyze Seattle's neighborhoods.
+It is still very much a work in progress.

 Todo list
 =========